Resources for Parents and Guardians of Students

 Fees and deadlines:

-- Detailed information can be found in the 2015-2016 Guide to Registration and Fees [PDF, 5 MB].
-Copies of the guide are emailed to incoming first-year students.
+- Detailed information can be found in the 2016-2017 Guide to Registration and Fees.

 You Might be Thinking About...

-- International students Visit Queen's University International Centre (QUIC) and meet staff and students who can help with adjusting to life at Queen's and in Canada.
+- International students should apply for a study permit as soon as possible.
+(See more pre-arrival information.)
+Once on campus, visit Queen's University International Centre (QUIC) and meet staff and students who can help with adjusting to life at Queen's and in Canada.

 - Student health Learn about the Athletics and Recreation Centre.
 Visit the Student Health Services website and subscribe to a monthly health-related web magazine for parents of university students.